 School Counselors are educators implementing responsive services and individual planning for academic, social-emotional, and career skill development.
 School counselors have specialized knowledge of curriculum and instruction and help screen students for the basic skills needed for a successful transition from cradle to college and career.
 School counselors focus on helping students address their academic, personal/social, and career development goals and needs by designing, implementing, and evaluating a comprehensive school counseling program that promotes and enhances student success.

 School Social Workers have special expertise in understanding family and community systems and linking students and their families with the community services that are essential for promoting student success.
 School social workers' training includes specialized preparation in cultural diversity, systems theory, social justice, risk assessment and intervention, consultation and collaboration, and clinical intervention strategies to address the mental health needs of students. are uniquely qualified to link a student's home, school, and community, providing counseling and case coordination.

 School Psychologists have extensive knowledge of learning, motivation, behavior, childhood disabilities, assessment, evaluation, and school law.
 School psychologists specialize in analyzing complex student and school problems and selecting and implementing appropriate evidence-based interventions to improve outcomes at home and school.

 Lead School Mental Health Providers

 Supporting the Head and Heart Connection

-If have concerns about your student, we can help support you and your student while they are at school.
+If you have concerns about your student, we can help support you and your student while they are in school.
 Please email the lead at your student's building and a mental health provider will respond within 24 hours.
 Click the link below to send an email.

 Elementary School Mental Health Providers